-Hyper-Casual: Mobile gaming’s newest genre
+Hyper-casual: Mobile gaming’s newest genre

 Players of hyper-casual games can be acquired at extremely low rates, so even though CPIs are increasing and gaining traction in the app stores is difficult, developers of hyper-casual games have a lot of opportunity.
-Hyper-casual games tend to be less costly to make, and users monetize almost immediately since ads are the primary revenue source, meaning that UA campaigns can be optimized early on.
+Hyper-casual games tend to be less costly to make, and players monetize almost immediately since ads are the primary revenue source, meaning that UA campaigns can be optimized early on.
 Hyper-casual games make the biggest share of revenue in the first couple of days, unlike IAP-heavy genres, where the most active users make the most money over time.